150 Years of Women Changing Lives and Minds, 1874-2024

 Our comprehensive digital resource, “Truth-Telling,” uses primary sources to document the conflict between Frances Willard and Ida B. Wells in the 1890s, and shows how their debate took place through newspaper articles and speeches.

-Some Topic Ideas for Projects
+Some Topic Ideas

 We look forward to working with you!